LaBargeLab/IQR_test/README.md

      sample        - character vector of sample IDs geneset       - character vector of interested genes (same nomenclature as symbol)
+                     if no geneset is supplied IQR analyses are performed based on all provided symbols

 The output of `stoichiometry()` is a dataframe that you can use for stat tests e.g.: